15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Built in the mid-14th century, the Royal Palace of Olite, also known as the Palace of the Kings of Navarre of Olite, used to hold the seat of the Court of the Kingdom of Navarre.
+Built in the 14th century, the Royal Palace of Olite, also known as the Palace of the Kings of Navarre, once served as the royal court of the Kingdom of Navarre.

 6. Peñafiel Castle – Valladolid